chandanhpcic/docs/source/manual/how-tos/SkyUK.rst

 **DHCP Unique Identifier**
 --------------------------

-Although OPNsense stores the IPv6 DUID it is possible this can be lost, this again would probably result in a new prefix being given, therefore an option to enter and store a DUID is given in the Interface:Settings menu.
+Although Reticen8 stores the IPv6 DUID it is possible this can be lost, this again would probably result in a new prefix being given, therefore an option to enter and store a DUID is given in the Interface:Settings menu.